sercaanoncu/Python/README.md

 # Python Market Analysis
-# This code was turned into an application using PowerShell.
+ This code was turned into an application using PowerShell.
 It was then transferred to a different Excel file, where the following macros were applied, and the necessary analyses were conducted through Excel.

 # Refesh

-# Private Declare PtrSafe Function sndPlaySound Lib "winmm.dll" Alias "sndPlaySoundA" (ByVal lpszSoundName As String, ByVal uFlags As Long) As Long

 Dim NextRefresh As Date

 Sub StartTimer()
-    ' Set the interval (10 seconds)
     NextRefresh = Now + TimeValue("00:00:10")
     Application.OnTime NextRefresh, "RefreshData"
 End Sub

 Sub RefreshData()
-    ' Refresh all data connections
     ThisWorkbook.RefreshAll

-    ' Schedule the next refresh
     StartTimer
 End Sub